Defining Polycrisis, Reindigenizing, Animism and more….

 Polycrisis: Multiple interdependent crises of 21st century

-A cluster of interdependent global risks and crises that create a compounding effect, such that their overall impact exceeds the sum of the individual parts.
-Polycrisis includes but is not limited to increasingly frequent and devastating events generated by climate crisis, water shortages, industrial agriculture, loss of clean air, forests, and biodiversity; genocidal violence towards human and more-than-human relatives arising from geopolitical conflict, economic insecurity, ideological extremism, polarization, and declining institutional legitimacy; as well as the volatility in food and energy markets, escalating socio-economic inequities, refugee crisis and acute and ever deepening mental-health crisis.
+Polycrisis was a Eurocentric construct but I have made it colonization-, race- and trauma-informed.
+Most folks define it as “a cluster of interdependent global risks and crises that create a compounding effect, such that their overall impact exceeds the sum of the individual parts”.
+For me, polycrisis includes but is not limited to increasingly frequent and devastating events generated by climate crisis, water shortages, industrial agriculture, loss of clean air, forests, and biodiversity; genocidal violence towards human and more-than-human relatives arising from geopolitical conflict, economic insecurity, ideological extremism, polarization, and declining institutional legitimacy; as well as the volatility in food and energy markets, escalating socio-economic inequities across race, religion and gender, refugee crisis and acute and ever deepening spiritual-health crisis.
+Read more here.

 Nonviolence: Insistence on truth with (agape) love